-POGO has developed and implemented Policy #7 (Review of Privacy and Security Policies and Procedures) for the ongoing review of its security policies, procedures and practices.
+POGO has developed and implemented Policy #9.1.2 (Review of Privacy and Security Policies and Procedures) for the ongoing review of its security policies, procedures and practices.
 The purpose of the review is to determine whether amendments are needed or whether new security policies, procedures and practices are required.

-Policy #7 (Review of Privacy and Security Policies and Procedures) indicates that the Privacy Officers and the IT Team will undertake the review annually and will complete it in no more than 6 months.
+Policy #9.1.2 (Review of Privacy and Security Policies and Procedures) indicates that the Privacy Officers and the IT Team will undertake the annual review and will complete it in no more than 6 months.
 This policy and procedures also identify the Privacy Officers together with the IT Team as the agents responsible, and the procedure to be followed in amending and/or drafting new security policies, procedures and practices if deemed necessary as a result of the review, and the Privacy Officers as the agents responsible, and the procedure that must be followed in obtaining approval of any amended or newly developed security policies, procedures and practices.